QuentinRa/blog.quentinra.dev/programming/index.md

 <div class="row row-cols-md-2"><div>

 A super-increasing to-do list in which I keep adding stuff, but there are too many things to-do that they may stay here for a few more years.
-To increase the amount of "to-do" that I'm tackling, I moved (➡️) some of them inside separated "to-do" sections, in the appropriate notes.
+To increase the amount of "to-do" that I'm tackling, I moved some of them inside "to-do" sections, in separate notes.

-**Topics**
+The icon with an arrow (➡️) means that they should be tackled first.

+**Topics planned**

 * Create browser extensions/plugins
+* JetBrains plugin development
+* Kotlin
+* WordPress
 </div><div>

-**Planned**
+**Courses planned**

 * android
 * javascript (language, dom)